deseretbook/dhl-get_quote/README.md

 Use of the XML-PI Service requires you to have Site ID and Password from DHL.
 You can sign up here: https://myaccount.dhl.com/MyAccount/jsp/TermsAndConditionsIndex.htm

+Many thanks to John Riff of DHL for his help during the development of this gem.

 ## Installation

 Add this line to your application's Gemfile: